Cambo9p/Data201-group-project/report.md

 # what was our target

-Our target was people and data scientists who are interested in New Zealand crash data and our goal is to develop a data model that will help these people
+Our target was people and data scientists who are interested in New Zealand crash data and our goal is to develop a data model that will help these people.

+My hope was to create a package that the user can download and run one file and all the data off the internet is compiled and filtered nicely for them to use.

-4) what difficulties have you overcome to wrangle the data into the target data model
+# what difficulties have you overcome to wrangle the data into the target data model

+We found significant difficulty in finding a way to automate the columns in a way where all the csv files were correctly populated.
+Eventually we ran out of time and only managed to automate the speed columns as this was fairly trivial, and the regions to slim the dataset down to the canterbury region.